-Description Mechanisms and hypotheses to explain non-native plant invasions.
+Mechanisms and hypotheses to explain non-native plant invasions.
 Impacts of invasions on communities and ecosystems, including natural and agricultural areas, management approaches, and design and analysis of experiments.
 Offered spring term in alternating years.

-Biological invasions can suppress ne ecosystem processes, and therefore global environmental change.
-How opportunities for testing basic theorie will review the processes and und invasions on communities and eco- an overall focus on conceptual fram ative species, alter communities, and change re are cited as one of the primary drivers of vever, invasive species also provide unique es in ecology and evolution.
-In this course we erlying mechanisms of invasions, effects of systems, and management techniques, with eworks, theory, and research approaches.
-Time Location Tuesdays 3:00-3:50 (period 8) Thursdays 3:00-4:55 (periods 8-9) 100% online, synchronous Class sessions will be online and r Canvas. ecorded using Zoom.
-Access through Instructor S. Luke Flory Professor and Associate Chair Agronomy Department University of Florida Gainesville, FL 32611 Office location: McCarty B 3127A office hours by appointment Mobile: 352-231-2376 flory@ufl.edu Required text Lockwood, J.L, M.F.
+Biological invasions can suppress native species, alter communities, and change ecosystem processes, and therefore are cited as one of the primary drivers of global environmental change.
+However, invasive species also provide unique opportunities for testing basic theories in ecology and evolution.
+In this course we will review the processes and underlying mechanisms of invasions, effects of invasions on communities and ecosystems, and management techniques, with an overall focus on conceptual frameworks, theory, and research approaches.

+permission of instructor Additional required asynchronous discussion online via Canvas S. Luke Flory Associate Professor Agronomy Department University of Florida Gainesville, FL 32611 Office location: McCarty B 3127A office hours by appointment Office: 352-294-1581 flory@ufl.edu Lockwood, J.L, M.F.
 Hoopes, and M.P.
 Marchetti (2013).
-Invasion Ecology.
+Invasion Ecology .
 Malden, MA: Wiley - Blackwell Publishing, 2 nd edition.
-ISBN-13: 978-1444333657, ISBN-10: 9781444333657 Reading list readings for this course vary depending on the interests and experience of the students but will focus on primary literature in invasion ecology such as: Bradley, B.A., D.M.
+ISBN-13: 978-1444333657, ISBN-10: 9781444333657 The readings for this course will vary depending on the interests and experience of the students but will focus on primary literature in invasion ecology such as: Bradley, B.A., D.M.
 Blumenthal, et al. (2010).
 "Predicting plant invasions in an era of global change."
 Trends in Ecology and Evolution.
 25:310-318.
 Colautti, R.I. and H.J.
 MacIsaac.
 (2004).
 "A neutral terminology to define 'invasive' species."
-Diversity and Distributions.
+Diversity and Distribution Davies, K.W. and R.L.
+Sheley.
+(20) ns.
 10:135-141.
-Davies, K.W. and R.L.
-Sheley.
-(2007).
-"A conceptual framework for preventing the spatial dispersal of invasive plants."
-Weed Science.
-55:178-184.
+S. Luke Flory Associate Professor Agronomy Department University of Florida Gainesville, FL 32611 Lockwood, J.L, M.F.
+Hoopes, and Malden, MA: Wiley - Blackwell Put ISBN-10: 9781444333657 The readings for this course will verthe students but will focus on prime Bradley, B.A., D.M.
+Blumenthal, e of global change."
+Trends in Ecolo Colautti, R.I. and H.J.
+MacIsaac. (species."
+Diversity and Distribution

 Diez, J.M., H.L.
-Buckley, et al. (2009) environmental variability at multiple s).
-"Interacting effects of management and cales on invasive species distributions."
+Buckley, et al. (2009).
+"Interacting effects of management and environmental variability at multiple scales on invasive species distributions."